Easy Chicken Tortilla Soup

 - Using a hand-held or conventional blender, purée the soup until smooth, then add the cream and shredded cheese and stir until the cheese has melted.

-- Stir in the lime juice and zest, taste, adjust the seasonings and add some Tabasco if desired.
+- Stir in the lime juice and zest, taste, adjust the seasonings if needed, and add some Tabasco if desired.

 - To serve, ladle the soup into 4 bowls and top each with some diced fresh tomato, scallions and cilantro.